What Is Accidental Death and Dismemberment Insurance?

 The Small Cost Difference Makes Term Life the Better Choice

-Since term life insurance costs only slightly more than AD&D but provides comprehensive coverage, it makes more financial sense for most people as their primary life insurance.
+Since term life costs only slightly more than AD&D but provides comprehensive coverage, it makes more financial sense for most people as their primary life insurance.
 Even life insurance for seniors remains affordable compared to leaving family members unprotected.

 When AD&D Makes Sense as Supplemental Coverage

-While AD&D shouldn't replace life insurance, there are specific situations where it makes sense as additional coverage:
+While AD&D shouldn't replace life insurance, there are specific situations where it makes sense as additional coverage.

 1. Employer-Sponsored AD&D at Low or No Cost